The world's energy picture has forever changed.

 Our Mission

-The Institute for Energy Resourcefulness (IER) wants to educate you past these fears to see a real and positive solution.
-There are answers to keeping your lifestyle, cleaning your cities and saving the environment.
+The Institute for Energy Resourcefulness (IER) wants to educate you about ways we can all participate to lower our contribution.
+There are real and positive solutions.
+There are answers to keeping your lifestyle, cleaning your cities and saving the environment -- that we can afford, and even enjoy.
 IER has a mandate to look at all forms of energy and investigate innovative means of getting the most out of the energy we can make available.
-Our initial focus is to get America off of foreign oil while reducing Greenhouse gas emissions, so that we buy the time (both economically and environmentally) to develop other energy resourceful ideas.
+Our goal is to move ahead, while preserving the beauty of the world we live in.

 The first and most important step